Earthquakes can be a devastating force of nature, capable of producing a multitude of hazards.

 Liquefaction

 Whether and where liquefaction will take place depends on many factors.
-These include the degree of saturation, the grain size distribution and consistency at a site, the strength, duration, and frequency content of the shaking and even the grain shape and depth of soil.
+These include the degree of saturation, the grain size distribution and consistency at a site, the strength, duration, and frequency content of the shaking, and even the grain shape and depth of soil.
 There is much active research into the mechanisms of liquefaction because its effects can be so severe, yet its process remains imperfectly understood.

 Tsunami

 Tsunamis are multiple, long-wavelength, long-period sea waves produced by the sudden displacement of a large volume of water.
 Tsunamis generated by an earthquake are usually due to vertical (and sometimes) horizontal changes along the seafloor that disrupt the water column.
-Earthquakes can also generate submarine or subaerial landslides that can also trigger a tsunami.
+Earthquakes can also generate submarine or subaerial landslides that can trigger a tsunami.

 A tsunami is one of the most powerful and destructive natural forces.
 Tsunamis radiate outward in all directions from the point of origin and can move across entire ocean basins.
 When they reach the coast, they can cause dangerous coastal flooding and powerful currents that can last for several hours.